sableen-kaur788/Movie-Review-Sentiment-Analysis/README.md

-# Movie Review Sentiment Analysis
+# Sentiment Analysis of Movie Reviews Using Machine Learning

 A **desktop application** built with **Python Tkinter** that predicts whether a movie review is **Positive 😊** or **Negative 😞** using a **Logistic Regression model** trained with **TF-IDF features**.
 This project combines **Machine Learning** and **GUI development** to deliver a simple yet aesthetic tool for sentiment analysis.